Taiko2k/Tauon/docs/guide.md

 Enable in MENU -> SETTINGS... -> SYSTEM tab

-Warning: Enabling the 'allow external connections' option may pose a security risk
+Warning: Enabling the 'allow external connections' option may pose a security risk.

-Warning: Make sure there are no private files in the folders of your music, especially pictures that may inadvertently be sent as an album art thumbnail
+Warning: Make sure there are no private files in the folders of your music, especially pictures that may inadvertently be sent as an album art thumbnail.

 ***localhost:7590/remote*** - Remote player control with album art and track info